 11 Laurier Street, Phase III, Place du Portage

 The official symbols of the Government of Canada, including the Canada Wordmark, the Arms of Canada, and the flag symbol may not be reproduced, whether for commercial or non-commercial purposes, without prior written authorization.

-This notice has been written to explain how Public Works and Government Services Canada interacts with the public on social media platforms.
+This notice has been written to explain how Public Services and Procurement Canada interacts with the public on social media platforms.

 We use our social media accounts as an alternative method of sharing the content posted on our website and interacting with our stakeholders.
 By following our social media accounts (by “following,” “liking” or “subscribing”), you can expect to see information about the programs and services we provide.

 We understand that the Web is a 24/7 medium, and your comments are welcome at any time.
 We aim to update and monitor our Twitter account during regular office hours (9:00 a.m. to 5:00 p.m.
 Eastern Time) Monday to Friday, with limited monitoring on weekends.
 Any activity during holidays, after core hours and on weekends would likely be along the lines of emergency or urgent communications of significant value to our followers.
 Otherwise, the accounts will be relatively inactive during these times.

 Because the servers of social media platforms are managed by a third party, our social media accounts are subject to downtime that may be out of our control.
 As such, we accept no responsibility for platforms becoming unresponsive or unavailable.

 Our social media accounts may post or display links or ads for websites that are not under our control.
 These links are provided solely for the convenience of users.
 The Government of Canada is not responsible for the information found through these links or ads, nor does it endorse the sites or their content.